C/1890 F1 (Brooks): Follow-up observations

 The comet was observed by Edward Emerson Barnard from 24 March to 31 August 1890, where he initially estimated the comet's apparent magnitude as 10.0.

 Orbit

-The first orbital calculation for the comet was published by G. M. Searle using positions recorded between 22–25 March 1891.
+The first orbital calculation for the comet was published by G. M. Searle using positions recorded between 22 and 25 March 1891.
 He and other astronomers, William Wallace Campbell, F. Bidschof, Armin Otto Leuschner, E. Viennet, and George A. Hill, determined a weakly hyperbolic trajectory with a perihelion date of 3 June 1890.
 E. Strömgren later revised the orbital calculations in 1896, applying perturbations of the Earth, Mars, Jupiter, and Saturn, with the new perihelion date having occurred on 3 June 1890.

 Reanalysis of data in 2016 revealed that C/1890 F1 may have been a dynamically old comet that has entered the inner Solar System three times in the past 4 million years.
 With the comet suffered only small planetary perturbations, it is predicted that it will become an Oort spike comet by its next apparition.